free things to do in New York City

 Concert | Performance Preview: Discovering Giuseppe Verdi’s I Lombardi alla prima Crociata

-Maestro Eve Queler, Founding director of Opera Orchestra of New York, and AIVS Co-Director Francesco Izzo present a preview of Giuseppe Verdi’s fourth opera, I lombardi alla prima Crociata, which OONY will perform on April 8 at Avery Fisher Hall, Lincoln Center.
+Maestro Eve Queler, Founding director of Opera Orchestra of New York, and AIVS Co-Director Francesco more Izzo present a preview of Giuseppe Verdi’s fourth opera, I lombardi alla prima Crociata, which OONY will perform on April 8 at Avery Fisher Hall, Lincoln Center. less

 New York City, NY; NYC